zonemaster/zonemaster/docs/specifications/Master Test Plan.md

 ### Test overview
 The test organization, test schedule, integrity level scheme, test resources, responsibilities, tools, techniques, and methods are necessary to perform the testing.

 #### Organization
 A test is run on any machine where the New DNSCheck software is available.
 The tests ordinarily needs access to a complete DNS hierarchy to be performed.

 #### Master test schedule
 A test is run as soon as the software is scheduled to run, often immediately upon execution.

+The first tests that are supposed to run are those from the Basic test plan.
+If those tests succeeds, the rest of the test plans are run in no specific order.

 #### Integrity level schema
 An integrity level schema is used for illustrating relative importance of a software component.
 The effect of a failing component can range from negligible to catastrophic.
 A component with a high integrity level needs to be tested more thoroughly than a component with a lower level.
 There is, however, no guidance in the requirements that indicate the relative importance of different areas.
 Each area is thus considered equally important.
 However, one of the main objectives is to ensure the stability of DNS.
 #### Resources summary